 I found Dr. Nagourney and Rational Therapeutics (now Nagourney Cancer Institute) while searching the Internet late summer 2014 when I was looking up treatments for Stage 4 pancreatic cancer for one of my family members.

-The idea of testing your own cancer cells and coming up with drug choices which would be most effective with my stubborn cancer seemed amazing and sensible.
+His idea of testing your own cancer cells in the lab and coming up with drug which would be most effective and less toxic with my stubborn cancer seemed amazing and sensible.

 Well, I didn’t have to wait long for my leukemia to come rushing back.